OpenTechStrategies/hypha-wiki/Roadmap.md

 # Horizon 3
 **_Approx. next 6 months_**

+## Dev goals
+Items not above from the next two or three milestones.

+## Discussions

 * Development of PAF central database
 * Rapid testing of new PAF system
 * Creation of tool for applicants to navigate various funds #697